 The CRO industry is highly competitive.
 In particular, we compete with other large global CROs for strategic relationships with large pharmaceutical companies.
-If we are unable to retain and renew existing strategic relationships and win new strategic relationships, there would be a material adverse impact on our results of operations.
-Similarly, we compete with other CROs for work which comes outside of these strategic relationships and being unable to win work outside of these strategic relationships would have a material adverse impact on our results of operations.
+If we are unable to retain and renew existing strategic relationships and win new strategic relationships, there would be a material adverse impact on our results.
+Similarly, we compete with other CROs for work which comes outside of these strategic relationships and being unable to win work outside of these strategic relationships would have a material adverse impact on our results.

-The type and depth of services provided by CROs have changed in recent years.
+The type and depth of services provided by CROs has changed in recent years.
 Failure to develop and market new services or expand existing service offerings could adversely affect our business and operations.
+New entrants may also enter the market which would further increase competition and could adversely affect our business and operations.